peterwu-1031/peterwu-1031.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I graduated from National Taiwan University with a B.S.E. in EE.
+I graduate from National Taiwan University with a B.S.E. in EE.